 Better User Experiences

 Digital transformation enables more companies to eliminate more points of friction in the customer journey.

 More than ever, the consumer has control over the way brands deliver experiences.
-Mobile devices, apps, AI, augmented and virtual reality settings and much more allow customers to get what they want almost exactly at the moment they need it.
+Mobile devices, apps, AI, augmented and virtual reality settings and much more allow shoppers to get what they want almost exactly at the moment they need it.

 These new digital and data-driven strategies have caused a shift in consumer expectations.
 Today’s tech-savvy shoppers are constantly connected, app-native and aware of what they can do with technology.